williamgay25/Notes/MasteringEthereum/chapter-one.md

 ## Mastering Ethereum - Chapter 1

 Given that the Ethereum Virtual Machine (EVM) is turing complete, the machine is at risk of Denial of Service (DoS) attacks due to non-terminating programs.
 For this reason, gas was introduced to meter the computation of a program's execution.
+A transaction must specific an upper gas limit when interacting with a contract.
+If the computation exceeds this limit, the transaction is terminated.